APTrust/auditing/README.md

     * the intellectual object may not be recorded in Fedora
     * some or all of the object's generic files may not be recorded in Fedora
     * some or all of the object's generic files may not have been copied to Glacier, because the Fedora recording error stops further processing, and copying to Glacier is the last step of the ingest process (after Fedora recording)

 ## Building aptrust.db

+The auditing database includes information collected from a number of sources.
+It's fairly large (starting at 2GB), so you probably want to pull all the data down to your local machine, where you have plenty of CPU and memory to run queries.

 1. Dump data from Fedora into JSON format by running the following rake tasks on the live server: